 Christopher Tracy is a vice president in O’Neill and Associates’ community relations and government affairs practice.
-With over 15 years of community relations and real estate development regulatory experience, Mr. Tracy provides clients valuable counsel on a variety of issues including community outreach, municipal relations, permitting, zoning, regulatory advocacy, real estate matters and licensing.
+With over fifteen years of community relations and real estate development regulatory experience, Christopher provides clients valuable counsel on a variety of issues including community outreach, municipal relations, permitting, zoning, regulatory advocacy, real estate matters and licensing.
 He assists clients in defining key issues and in navigating any municipal or community concerns over proposed commercial and residential real estate developments and projects.
 He supports clients with business before local and state government agencies in cutting through red tape and an often arduous approval process.
-Mr. Tracy helps clients identify and engage key stakeholders, opinion leaders, and other audiences for strategic outreach purposes; his experience in the public sector and roles under three mayors has provided relationships with key decision makers in agencies that are critical to the prospective clients.
+Christopher helps clients identify and engage key stakeholders, opinion leaders, and other audiences for strategic outreach purposes; his experience in the public sector and roles under three mayors has provided relationships with key decision makers in agencies that are critical to the prospective clients.

-You can reach Mr. Tracy at 617-646-1071.
+You can reach Christopher at 617-646-1071.